ApolloAuto/apollo/docs/specs/bridge_header_protocal.md

-# Bridge Header Protocal
+# Bridge Header Protocol
-This document provides the details about bridge header protocal.
+This document provides the details about bridge header protocol.

 ## Introduction
 Bridge is responsible for forwarding the proto message specified in Apollo to the external module in UDP mode, and receiving the proto message from the external module.